electrondefuser/ios-cert-juggler/README.md

 # iOS Certificate Juggler
-ipa-cert-juggler is a simple command line utility which helps you quickly replace all SSL certificates used for pinning within an iOS application with a single command.
+iOS Certificate Juggler (ipa-cert-juggler) is a simple command line utility which helps you quickly replace all SSL certificates used for pinning within an iOS application with a single command.

 # Features